Welcome to Iconosphere, a blog about the structure and dynamics of human social systems.

-2002.06.20 ‘Smoking is even deadlier than we thought’ (available on The Telegraph website, note links to earlier articles no longer available)
+2002.06.20 ‘Smoking is even deadlier than we thought’ (note that links to earlier articles are no longer available)

-After 10 years of deliberate and concentrated government anti-tobacco advertising, the average person no longer questions the data.
+After 10 years of deliberate and concentrated government anti-tobacco advertising, most people no longer questions the data.
 Tobacco has been successfully demonized.
 Next on the agenda are alcohol, softdrinks, pizza, meat, chocolate bars…

 Meanwhile, “Sir Patrick Leigh Fermor, who died last year at the age of 96, was known to everyone as Paddy….
 Despite smoking 80 to 100 cigarettes a day and drinking prodigious amounts of alcohol, he remained remarkably fit.
 At the age of 69 he emulated Byron and swam the Hellespont in Turkey.”

 2010.11.06 Dutch U-turn on smoking ban

 2015.01.02 Two thirds of cancers are simply bad luck